K-O-V-I-D/Cod-Lyst.github.io/README.md

 ## Step 7: Make a Pull Request

 Visit your forked repository on GitHub.
 You will see a '**Compare & pull request**' button.
 Click it to create a pull request.
-Then your favorite jam will be added to the flowlist!
+Then your favorite jam will be added to the Cod-Lyst!

 #

-# 🎉🥰 Thanks for your contribution 🥰🎉
+# 🎉 Thanks for your contribution 🎉

 ## Happy coding and happy jammin! 🎧